 The following are tips for making the most of your paid services.

 - Create new services as close to the beginning of the month as possible.

 - Delete unnecessary services as close to the end of the month as possible.

 - Instead of creating and deleting services for your applications, create the service and keep it (at least until the end of the month).
-That way if you need another service, you can use the existing one instead of having to create a new one and incur a second charge.
+That way if you need another service, you can use the existing one instead of having to create a new one and incur the second charge.

 - Be very careful when using scripts or tools that automate the provisioning and removal of services because you are responsible for any charges they incur.
 Keep in mind the information and rules above, as they should help to prevent your scripts or tools from accidentally running up your bill.

-If you utilize scripts or automated tests that need a test service we suggest either binding to a long lived service or using the free plans that are offered.
+If you utilize scripts or automated tests that need a test service we suggest either binding to a long-lived service or using the free plans that are offered.